erikng/blog.eriknicolasgomez.com/_posts/2017-07-25-Kextpocalypse High Sierra and kexts in the Enterprise.md

 4. If you use DEP/MDM only - file additional tickets asking how you are supposed to use `spctl kext-consent`.

 # Final Thoughts
-On July 20th, someone on twitter posted an email from Apple Developer Relations:
+On July 20th, [Felix Schwarz](https://twitter.com/felix_schwarz/status/887945239977242624) on Twitter posted an email from Apple Developer Relations:

 ![Kextpocalypse](https://pbs.twimg.com/media/DFKbICyXgAAyC-u?format=jpg)